-Lolla has held various roles in media and storytelling, arts-based organizing with African and Muslim immigrants in Minnesota, and community development.
-As the founder of the East African Diaspora Artists Initiative, Lolla has created platforms for peace and understanding between East African, Afro-Arab, and Black American Muslim diasporas.
-She’s a trainee-fellow with the African-Middle East Leadership Project (AMEL) for human rights, and a proud inaugural alum of the Intercultural Leadership Institute and the IMAN (Inner-city Muslim Action Network Chicago) Artist Roster.
-Lolla is also an alum of the National Art Strategies Creative Communities Fellows, Institute on Political Journalism, and has received various fellowships and awards for her work in journalism, storytelling, arts advocacy, and human rights.
+She founded the East African Diaspora Artists Initiative in 2017.
+Lula has created platforms for peace and understanding among diverse diasporas.
+She was a trainee-fellow with the African-Middle East Leadership Project (AMEL) for human rights, KARAMAH Muslim women’s leadership training, an inaugural alum of the Intercultural Leadership Institute, and alum of the IMAN (Inner-city Muslim Action Network Chicago) Artist Roster.
+Lula has also received fellowships and awards for her storytelling, music and poetry, and using arts as a tool for human rights.

-With ancestral roots in Ethiopia, Eritrea and Saudi Arabia, Lolla sees herself as cultural bridge-builder.
-As a social-practice artist, African cultural equity advocate and consultant, Lolla has spoken at, performed for, or collaborated with: Amnesty International, So Far Sounds, TEDxMinneapolis, Yale University’s Africa Salon, the Minneapolis Institute of Art, Pollen Midwest, The Loft Literary Center, Button Poetry, Intermedia Arts, Pangea World Theater, Green Card Voices, the Cedar Cultural Center, and more.
+With ancestral roots in Ethiopia, Eritrea and MENA, Lula is a cultural bridge-builder passionate about diaspora and migration issues.
+Lula has spoken at, performed for, or collaborated with: Amnesty International, So Far Sounds, TEDxMinneapolis, Yale University’s Africa Salon, the Minneapolis Institute of Art, Pollen Midwest, The Loft Literary Center, Button Poetry, Intermedia Arts, Pangea World Theater, Green Card Voices, the Cedar Cultural Center, and more.